kubescape/kubescape/docs/cli-reference.md

 The default `kubescape scan [path]` uses `--view security`, which does not evaluate against a score threshold.
-To gate a pipeline on the compliance or risk score, use one of the forms above.
+To gate a pipeline on the compliance score, use one of the forms above.
 `--severity-threshold` and `--fail-coverage-below` apply in every view.

 `--fail-coverage-below` gates on the **scan coverage score**, not the raw